Roll20/help.roll20.net/_posts/2012-09-05-page-toolbar-page-settings.md

 For more information on using Fog of War, including how to reveal areas, consult the [Fog of War help guide](/tabletop-toolbox-fog-of-war).

 **5. Dynamic Lighting** If you 'd like to use the Fog of war feature, you must first enable it for the page.
 To do so, select the "Enabled" checkbox.
+You can use Fog of War In combination with Dynamic Lighting, but one is not dependant on the other to function.

+If you or your players suffer from sluggish dynamic lighting render results you might want to consider checking the option Only Update on Drop.
+This option only redraws the dynamic lighting *after* a token has been picked up and placed elsewhere on the map.
+This can lessen the render burden for users running on slower connection speeds or when a GM is working with a very large or complex map.

 **6. GM Opacity** The fog appears as a solid black area to players, but for the GM it's a semi-transparent layer.
 If you'd like to adjust how dark the fog appears to you (<i>handy for dark maps where it's hard to tell where it is</i>) use the "GM Opacity" slider to adjust how transparent or opaque it appears.
 Simply slide the slider to the left to make the fog lighter, or to the right to make it darker.
 If the slider is all the way to the left, the fog will be completely invisible, and if it's all the way right, it will be completely solid.